 In larger organisations, we often see the introduction of multiple service desks in the IT ecosystem as a result of bringing on suppliers or connecting services between different departments around the business.

-Combining services and creating integrations between multiple service desks is a hugely valuable and beneficial activity.
+Combining services and creating service integrations between multiple service desks is a hugely valuable and beneficial activity.
 It allows you to offer far more centralised and joined up services to your employees, users and customers.
 It also provides a wide range of opportunities for bettering managing the service teams’ use of tools, data, processes and information.

 When service management integration and service desk practices align and integrate well with your supplier’s, you significantly increase your ability to drive far greater ROI from that supplier investment and improve the outcomes you can gain from their service.
 This is because a high performing service integration will reduce the friction in communication, minimise the complexities of sharing data and drive much better usage of the various service management tools each party has in place.